nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

 Any number of genomes inputs can be provided in this file and ProkFunFind will run all searches on the provided genomes sequentially.

+These input data can be generated using the `MGnify FTP <https://github.com/nlm-irp-jianglab/ProkFunAnnotate>`_ snakemake pipeline.
+This pipeline can be run to generate the EggNOG-mapper and KOFamScan data used by snakemake from a set of input genomes.
+The input file needed to run the snakemake pipeline is the same one used by the ProkFunFind --gtab argument.

 Input function configuration
 ############################